Gaining Male Privilege After Transitioning

 4. I was looked at like an object - I experienced the cat calls and the constant stares.
 I was treated like an object to men.
 Now as a man, I respect women enough to not comment on how their ass looks in whatever pants they’re wearing or how big a girl’s breasts are.
 Men will make comments to me now, as if I’m going to support the comments they make about women in public.
 They see me as a man and immediately think I’m going to disrespect a girl with them and think it’s funny.
 But I was in their place once.
 It’s not that hard to keep your eyes to yourself.

 5. Men couldn’t keep their hands to themselves - Whenever I was at a bar or a club, I would always get the random ass grabs or the guys trying to grind on you without permission.
 They couldn’t keep their hands to themselves.
-Now, a guy accidentally touches me and they’re afraid someone might think they’re gay because they’re insecure in their masculinity.
-Just because they’re a woman doesn’t mean they want your hands on them.
-So keep them to yourself.
+Now, if a guy accidentally bumps into me, they panic because they’re worried someone might think they’re gay.
+That contrast says a lot… Just because you’re walking behind her doesn’t mean you need to put your hands on her back.
+Just keep them to yourself.
+I don’t know why that’s so difficult for men…

-8. I can walk home alone at night - It wouldn’t even have been a question if I should walk home alone at night prior to transitioning.
-Now, I have the privilege of walking home alone at night simply because I’m a dude.
+8. I can walk home alone at night – Before transitioning, walking home alone at night wouldn’t even have been a question—it simply wasn’t safe.
+Now I have the privilege of doing it without thinking twice, simply because I’m a dude.

 Previous